-(119) Bachelor Degrees may have Minors.
+- (123) Bachelor Degrees may have Minors.
 A Minor is an approved series of Units, of lesser Credit Point value than a Major, which develop a coherent academic theme culminating in advanced level Units within a course leading to the qualification of Bachelor degree.
 A Minor area of study constitutes a reasonable quantum of learning within the qualification.
-A Graduate's Minor does not appear on the certification documentation.
-Specifications for Minors are detailed in the Common Course Rules for Bachelor Degrees.
+A Graduate's Minor does not appear on the certification documentation. - (124) A minor will have a value of at least 40 credit points.